-Distribution: British Columbia to Baja California, east to Idaho and Utah.
+Distribution: Occurring on both sides of the Cascades crest in Washington; British Columbia to Baja California, east to Montana, Idaho, Utah, and Arizona.

 Habitat: Gravelly prairies and stream banks to grassy hillsides at low elevations.